xizhonghua/GreenDC-Summary/papers/GrandlAKRA14_multi-resource-packing.md

 ### Proposed Solution
 - The proposed solution Tetris adapts heuristics for the multidimensional bin packing problem to the context of cluster schedulers.
 - Tetris imporve average job completion time by preferentially serving jobs that have less remaining work.
+- Tetris are compatible with a large class of fairness policies.
+Hence, we show how to simultaneously achieve good performance and fairness.

 ### Strongess